s13rw81/equestrian-club-management-system/api_specs/horses_buy_sell_rent_api.md

 ### 5. `user/horses/enquire-for-a-horse-rent`

-Users will use this route to make in enquiry for a horse sell.
+Users will use this route to make in enquiry for a horse rent.

 #### HTTP Method